-An interview with Stefan Berner: ‘The information model is a a semantic reflection of real business and its digital challenges’
+An interview with Stefan Berner: ‘The information model is a fundamental tool for managers in the digital change’

 Stefan Berner (right) has implemented a great number of digitisation projects using information modelling in the past 30 years.